HafshaWahab/PwC_Telecom_Project_Power-BI/README.md

 In addition, to better understand the data, I was appointed to make another captivating dashboard describing the demographics of the customers, the main factors leading to the churning out of customers, and potential risk analysis.

-All the useful insights have been shared in another file named as "Insights on Pwc Dashboard".
+## All the comprehensive insights have been shared in another file named as "Insights on Pwc Dashboard".